MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/index.md

 ---
 title: ".NET Embedding"
-description: ".NET Embedding allows your existing .NET Code (C#, F#, and others) to be consumed from other programming languages" ms.prod: xamarin ms.assetid: 617C38CA-B921-4A76-8DFC-B0A3DF90E48A
+description: ".NET Embedding allows your existing .NET Code (C#, F#, and others) to be consumed by code written in other programming languages." ms.prod: xamarin ms.assetid: 617C38CA-B921-4A76-8DFC-B0A3DF90E48A
 author: topgenorth